swcarpentry/make-novice/01-intro.md

 > Make's fundamental concepts are common across build tools.

-[GNU Make](http://www.gnu.org/software/make/) is a free, fast, well-documented, very popular and highly extended one of some Make implements.
-From now on, we will focus on it, then when we say Make, we mean GNU Make.
+[GNU Make](http://www.gnu.org/software/make/) is a free, fast, well-documented, and very popular Make implementation.
+From now on, we will focus on it, and when we say Make, we mean GNU Make.